 Volunteer vacation organizations:

 Each with a different emphasis and at a different price-point, they showcase the range you can expect to find in volunteer travel.

 At first glance, the idea of offering such perks may sound insensitive or incongruous with the purpose of the trip, but bear in mind the need to take breaks, disconnect from your efforts, and regroup…all valid coping measures while volunteering abroad.

 Global Volunteers offers programs both domestic and international, with trips as low as $995 per person to the Blackfeet reservation of Montana, for instance.

 Like the other programs listed, GlobeAware does not include international airfare in the cost of their trips, but once there, nearly everything is covered, from lodging to food, so families can focus on the reason for their visit.

-If you can’t leave home:
+If you can’t leave home

 For many parents, the best way to teach kids about global need and injustice is through local travel.

-1. Volunteer at a city homeless shelter, soup kitchen, or food pantry for the day, or better yet, sign up for one day per month.
+Volunteer at a city homeless shelter, soup kitchen, or food pantry for the day, or better yet, sign up for one day per month.

 This year, Passports with Purpose is serving underprivileged families in Haiti with sponsor Expedia.com.